hov1417/picotcpls/README.md

 `properties->received_mpjoin_to_process = &my_function;`

-TCPLS will pass the connid of the TCPLS session corresponding to the received MPJOIN, alongside the received one-time cookie and the socket in which this MPJOIN handshake was received.
+TCPLS will pass the connid of the TCPLS session corresponding to the received JOIN, alongside the received one-time cookie and the socket in which this MPJOIN handshake was received.
 In this case tcpls_handshake() will return PTLS_ERROR_HANDSHAKE_IS_MPJOIN to indicate the server that this handshake wasn't from a new client.
-The server can the call `tcpls_accept(tcpls_t *tcpls, int socket, uint8_t *cookie, unint32_t transportid)` assuming it stored a mapping between connid and tcpls_t*.
+The server can then call `tcpls_accept(tcpls_t *tcpls, int socket, uint8_t *cookie, unint32_t transportid)` assuming it stored a mapping between connid and tcpls_t*.
 This function would properly link the TCP connection to the given tcpls session if the cookie is valid.

 #### Handshake properties

 A set of handshake properties can be configured, which influences the behaviour of `tcpls_handshake()` such as connecting in 0-RTT TCP+TLS, connecting in 0-RTT in TLS only, joining an existing connection, etc.

+#### TCPLS 0-RTT

+`properties->client.zero_rtt` must be set to 1 prior to calling `tcpls_handshake`.
+Besides, no connection should have been already established over the link in which the tcpls handshake is about to take place.

 ### Adding / closing streams